 Rice University’s Graduate Student Association (GSA) seeks to enrich the graduate student experience and to represent, support, and promote graduate student interests and values.
 An integral and essential part of the Rice community, the GSA provides programs and services aiding in recruitment and retention of graduate students, represents graduate student interests to the university administration, and builds a strong sense of community both on and off campus.

-Bioengineering Graduate Student Association (BIOE GSA)
+Bioengineering Graduate Student Association

 The Bioengineering Graduate Student Association (BIOE GSA) was founded in 2001 to represent the interests of bioengineering graduate students at Rice.
 The primary goals of the BIOE GSA are to promote professional and personal relationships among graduate students and faculty, to provide an outlet for voicing concerns, and to contribute to professional growth.
 Follow BIOE GSA on Facebook and Twitter.